diodesign/diosix/BUILDING.md

 To change the amount of memory allocated to diosix in Qemu, add a `-m <RAM size>` paramter to the command line, eg `-m 256M` to boot diosix with 256MB of physical RAM.
 To change the number of CPU cores available, add a `-smp <N>` paramter to the command line, eg `-smp 4` to boot diosix with 4 separate CPU cores alocated.
 Check out the Qemu manual for more settings.

-Note that Qemu has separate qemu-system executables for 32-bit and 64-bit RISC-V emulation.
-If you don't have Qemu on your system, then install it from your prefered system package manager, or build it yourself: see the instructionson its website, [qemu.org](https://www.qemu.org/).